Early Stage Kidney Disease and Eyes

 • Uveitis: Inflammation of the uveal tract, encompassing the iris, ciliary body, and choroid, is known as uveitis.

-For more insights on how systemic conditions affect eye health, check out our guide on signs of unhealthy eyes.
+For more insight on how systemic conditions affect eye health, check out our guide on signs of unhealthy eyes.

 Why Eyes Matter